noaione/yuusha-shoukan-ln/sources/v13/chapter3.md

 Within her mind was the conversation she just had with Kaito.
-Kaito’s words as he stopped Funf from apologizing for the trouble she had caused him, and how he told her that she had made the right choice as well… made her irrepressibly happy.
+Kaito’s words as he stopped Funf from apologizing for the trouble she had caused him, and how he told her that she had made the right choice as well... made her irrepressibly happy.

 (I’m still just finally able to shake off the past and walk forward.
 I’ve